HetDaftary/CSV-in-different-langauges/README.md

 For C++:
 We are writing the new library for split and join funcitons.
-We are using vector of String* here.
+We are using vector of vector<String> here.
 The string pointer stores all the parts here.